DiceHoldingsInc/dotnet-framework_472_sdk_eb/README.md

 # Build and tag the Docker image (change the tag/version as appropriate)
 docker build . -t diceholdingsinc/dotnet-framework_472_sdk_eb:1.0.0

+# Push it to docker cloud repo (public, change the tag/version as appropriate)
+docker push diceholdingsinc/dotnet-framework_472_sdk_eb:1.0.0

 # Build a solution
 cd $SOLUTION_DIR
 msbuild